judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `run slave sketch`

-Runs the sketch on the slave.
+Runs whatever the sketch is currently on the slave.

 ```text
 run slave sketch